Kolej DPAH Abdillah: Debate and public speaking

 In 2014, the debate team consisting of Joshua Chew [first speaker], Muhammad Rahiman [second speaker] and Azeem Abadi [third speaker] were finalists of the Asian Parliamentary Inter School Debate Competition in Curtin University, Miri.
 Joshua Chew was awarded the Best Speaker of the final round.
 Two other students, Nor Atikah and Siti Nurfatihah, participated in the Oratory Competition, which was held concurrently with the debate competition in Curtin University, Miri.
 Nor Atikah emerged as the champion and Siti Nurfatihah was the 2nd runner up.
-Earlier in the year, Kolej Abdillah had several teams participating in the Swinburne Sarawak Inter School Debate Championship held in Swinburne University, Kuching.
+Earlier in the year, Abdillah College had several teams participating in the Swinburne Sarawak Inter School Debate Championship held in Swinburne University of Technology Sarawak Campus.
 In the Senior category, Team A composed of Joshua Chew, Nor Atikah and Azeem Abadi, qualified for the breaking rounds, breaking 8th, and were quarter finalists of the tournament.
-Debaters of Kolej Abdillah also participated in open tournaments, such as the Borneo British Parliamentary Debate Competition, held in UNIMAS, Kota Samarahan.
+Debaters of Abdillah College also participated in open tournaments, such as the Borneo British Parliamentary Debate Competition, held in Universiti Malaysia Sarawak, Kota Samarahan.
 Team A were quarter finalists of the tournament.

 In 2015, an official Oratory Club was founded.

 In 2020, the debate team consisting of Muhammad Abdul Aziz [first speaker], Ameera Nailya [second speaker] and Eddry Haqimy [third speaker] achieved a notable milestone when they became the first collegian debate team to break into the semi-finals of the prestigious Swinburne Sarawak Inter-School Debating Championship (SSIDC), senior category.
 Two years prior, Muhammad Abdul Aziz and Eddry Haqimy, along with Dayang Azizah as the third speaker paved the way for collegian debate teams by becoming the forerunner among collegian debaters to break further than quarter-finals as juniors.
 Currently, this is the most notable and accomplished achievements a debate team from the school has ever held, due to the sheer size and competition of SSIDC.

 Young Entrepreneurs Programme

-The Young Entrepreneurs Programme (YEP) of Kolej DPAH Abdillah is probably the most acclaimed club in Kolej Abdillah.
+The Young Entrepreneurs Programme (YEP) of Abdillah College is probably the most acclaimed club in the school.
 It has represented the state of Sarawak several times.